Does The Fertility Center require a referral to schedule an appointment?

 Can I exercise while going through treatment?

-We recommend only low impact exercise (walking or bicycling).
-The ovaries may become enlarged from the fertility medications you may be taking, and high impact (bouncy) exercise may put you at risk for ovarian torsion, where the ovary can twist on itself.
-This is a very rare, but serious side effect.
+We recommend only low impact exercise (walking or bicycling) when your ovaries are stimulated.
+The ovaries become enlarged from the fertility medications you may be taking, and high impact (bouncy) exercise may put you at risk for ovarian torsion, when the ovary twists on itself.
+This is a very rare, but serious complication.

 What do I consider Cycle Day 1?